Sexxx Dreams: Critical reception

 "Sexxx Dreams" received generally positive reviews and drew comparisons to the work of Paula Abdul, Janet Jackson and Prince.
 The Atlantic's Spencer Kornhaber said the song "doses Prince's 'Little Red Corvette' with some dread and Gaga using lust as therapy".
 In his review of Artpop for Billboard, Lipshutz called the song "seductive" and said it marks where the "sexuality and synth-pop pleasures of [the album] fully bloom."
 Robert Cospey of Digital Spy said the track highlights Gaga "doing her best Janet Jackson impression, and she does it very well."

 The Guardian's Michael Cragg described "Sexxx Dreams" as a "Vanity 6-esque strut", and dubbed it and "Do What U Want", as "futuristic, electro-tooled R&B slow jams with delicious choruses".
-Robbie Daw of Idolator called the "not so subtle" and "randy" song one of the album's "standouts", and recommended it for use as a single.
 MTV's John Walker said of the song, "There's something so goofily erotic about telling someone 'you were in my sex dreams.'
 It's such a cumbersome phrase, yet Gaga somehow makes it one of the most erotic lines you'll heard [sic] all year.
 The half-giggled 'I really shouldn't be telling you this' line at the song's climax — no pun intended — really seals the deal."
 Walker humorously rated the song 5 out of 5 "vaguely vaginal Georgia O'Keeffe orchids".
+The Independent's Adam White saw it as one of the strongest tracks from Artpop, and described it as "a sentient dry-hump, full of theatrical flourishes" with "a kitchen sink quality here that works unusually well."
+Similarly, Kristen S. Hé of Vulture felt it "embodies 2013 Gaga's everything-but-the-kitchen-sink approach to songwriting", adding that it's "weird as hell" and "packed with twists and turns".

+Robbie Daw of Idolator called the "not so subtle" and "randy" song one of the album's "standouts", and recommended it for use as a single.
 Bradley Stern of MuuMuse said the song is "all sorts of throwback '80's-R&B ferociousness, blending dirty-minded temptation with a seriously fierce strut a la Janet Jackson and Paula Abdul — and a bit of Divinyls' 'I Touch Myself'."
 In his album review, he described the song as "a purely Prince/Vanity 6-inspired production, seductively sauntering into the speakers across a nasty, smutty slap of a beat".
 Stern considered the track one of the album's best moments and wrote, "there's no part of 'Sexxx Dreams' that isn't purely aural sex".
 Two lyrics from the song were included in USA Today's list of the eleven most suggestive lyrics from Artpop.

 Some reviewers commented on the part in which Gaga says she's "had a couple of drinks".
 Lipshutz wrote that Gaga sounded "loose and light-hearted, letting her audience twirl around on the dance floor".
 Cragg said it sounded as though her vocals had been "covertly recorded during a drunken game of truth or dare".